OpenDroneMap/ODM/README.md

 (Instructions below apply to Ubuntu 14.04, but the Docker image workflow has equivalent procedures for Mac OS X and Windows.
 See [docs.docker.com](docs.docker.com))

-OpenDroneMap is Dockerized, meaning you can use containerization to build and run it without manually performing the installation procedure described above and - most importantly - without tampering with the libraries and packages already installed on your machine.
+OpenDroneMap is Dockerized, meaning you can use containerization to build and run it without tampering with the configuration of libraries and packages already installed on your machine.
 Docker software is free to install and use in this context.
 If you don't have it installed, see the [Docker Ubuntu installation tutorial] (https://docs.docker.com/engine/installation/linux/ubuntulinux/) and follow the instructions up until "Create a Docker group" inclusive.
 Once Docker is installed, an OpenDroneMap Docker image can be created